rchain-community/rgov/CONTRIBUTING.md

 cd bootstrap && restore-checkpoint.sh
 ```

-After initial bootstrap.sh and deploy-all.sh, there will be two checkpoints available: 'bootstrap' and 'liquid-democracy-base'
+After initial bootstrap and deploy-all, there will be two checkpoints available: 'bootstrap' and 'rgov'

 List checkpoints available for restore
 ```